hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 -------------------------
 .center[![:scale 100%](images/consul_segmentation_intro.png)]

+* Service naming
+* Segmentation
+* Authorization
+* Routing

+???
 In a sophisticated environment, Consul provides a distributed service mesh to connect, secure, and configure services across any runtime platform and cloud.

-Consul provides an API driven control plane, which integrates with proxies for the data plane.
+It provides an API driven control plane, which integrates with proxies for the data plane.

 This allows critical functionality like naming, segmentation and authorization, and routing to be handled by proxies at the edge rather than using centralized middleware.